Skip to content

 Funder: Johns Hopkins Medicine/Kaiser Permanente Research Collaborative

-2. Panel Presentation: Screening for Social Needs within Health Systems: Feasibility of Screening, Patient Preferences, and Prevalence of Needs.
-Health Care Systems Research Network (HCSRN) Annual Conference, 2022.
-Pasadena, CA.
+8. Brown, M., Davis, T., & Weinfield, N.S.
+(2022, April) Screening for Social Needs within Health Systems: Feasibility of Screening, Patient Preferences, and Prevalence of Needs. (panel presentation).
+Health Care Systems Research Network (HCSRN) Annual Conference, Pasadena, CA.

-3. Panel Presentation: Utilizing a Mixed Methods Approach and Community Engagement to Enhance COVID-19 Health Disparities Research.
-Health Care Systems Research Network (HCSRN) Annual Conference, 2022.
-Pasadena, CA.
+9. Davis, T., Gander, J., McCracken, C., & Weinfield, N.S.
+(2022, April).
+Utilizing a Mixed Methods Approach and Community Engagement to Enhance COVID-19 Health Disparities Research. (panel presentation).
+Health Care Systems Research Network (HCSRN) Annual Conference, Pasadena, CA.

-4. Poster Presentation: Racial Disparities in COVID-19 Outcomes and the Utility of Imputation using Bayesian Improved Surname Geocoding.
-Health Care Systems Research Network (HCSRN) Annual Conference, 2022.
-Pasadena, CA.
+10. McCracken, C., McDonald, B., Whiting, T., Hudgins, A., Davis, T., Weinfield, N., Harding, J., & Gander, J. (2022, April).
+Racial Disparities in COVID-19 Outcomes and the Utility of Imputation using Bayesian Improved Surname Geocoding. (poster presentation).
+Health Care Systems Research Network (HCSRN) Annual Conference 2022.

 Back To Top